 - Contact a classmate when missing a class to get updated on classroom activities and assignments.
 You are responsible for all material presented in class and all assigned homework, whether you are present in class or not.

-- Check your email everyday and visit the course webpage regularly to keep updated on important class information and changes on due dates.
+- Check your email everyday and visit the course webpage and Canvas site regularly to keep updated on important class information and changes on due dates.

 - Follow common courtesy norms and turn off your cellular phone before class begins.